Your brand is compression of sensation, here's why

 In this way, emotions act as a bridge between the raw data of sensation and the resource intensive cognitive processing that occurs within our minds.

 From this emotional foundation, we use another form of compression; language.
 Through the intricate arrangement of words and grammar, we condense the carnal, all encompassing, emotion into thought.
-Thought begins to take shape as we engage with our emotions, we start to create narratives, explanations, and rationalisations that contextualise and make sense of our feelings.
+Thought begins to take shape as we engage with our emotions, we start to create stories, explanations, and rationalisations that contextualise and make sense of our feelings.
 These thoughts, in turn, feed back into our emotional experiences, amplifying, sustaining, or transforming them, often giving rise to new emotions and further thoughts.
 This cycle of sensation, emotion, and thought is a continuous, dynamic process that shapes our perceptions, understanding, and interactions with the world around us.

 It is important to highlight that in Buddhist philosophy, recognising the interdependent nature of sensation, emotion, and thought is seen as a vital step on the path towards greater self-awareness, mindfulness, and ultimately, enlightenment.